-MYSTY will be focus on three key impacts:
+MYSTY has three key impacts:

 MYSTY seeks to bring the participating organizations together to develop and share practice, in order to produce resources that other schools can use.
 This will enable teachers across the EU to develop a shared understanding of the key issues, which will help them in their practice.
 With a network of teachers, media and education academics, and technicians, the main objective of MYSTY project is to create an online resource called the MYSTY Digital Storytelling Toolbox.
 In order to achieve this overall objective, there are three sub-objectives:

 The first stage, involves the development of methods of how to integrate the MYSTY resources into the school curriculum formally or informally as required.
 It involves an assessment of current practice, an assessment of different ways of using the MYSTY resources, and digital training for teachers.
 The result of this activity will be the Curriculum Integration Methodologies